Lslidar/Lslidar_ROS2_driver/README.md

 FAQ
 ----

-Techinical Support
+Technical Support
 ----

-Any more question please commit an issue
+Any more questions please commit an issue

 you can contact support@lslidar.com or Enter our live chat window